saitaiky/notebook/docs/docs/software-development/version-control/merge-strategies/rebase.md

 sidebar_position: 1
 ---

-> TL-DR; `rebase` moves the entire feature branch to begin on the tip of the master branch, effectively incorporating all of the new commits in master.
+> TL;DR - `rebase` moves the entire feature branch to begin on the tip of the master branch, effectively incorporating all of the new commits in master.

 ## Overview